TerriaJS/terriajs/doc/deploying/deploying-terriamap.md

 ./node_modules/.bin/pm2 start ecosystem-production.config.js --update-env --env production
 ```

 The server will start on port 3001.
-You can specify a different port by adding `--port 1234` to the command-line above.
+You can specify a different port by adding ` --port 1234` to the end of [the `args` configuration string](https://github.com/TerriaJS/TerriaMap/blob/6d3cc39d65f17f66fcadb41bfd732a33a00116f3/ecosystem-production.config.js#L16) in `ecosystem-production.config.js`.

 It is usually a good idea to run another web server, such as [nginx](https://nginx.org/en/) or [Varnish](https://varnish-cache.org/) on port 80 and then reverse-proxy to the Node.js server, rather than running terriajs-server on port 80 directly.
 You will find a varnish VCL file with the TerriaMap source code in the [deploy/varnish directory](https://github.com/TerriaJS/TerriaMap/tree/master/deploy/varnish).
 In addition to acting as a reverse proxy for the Node.js server, the supplied Varnish configuration also caches requests to proxied map data in order to improve performance.